jayarehart/EC-Bootcamp-SE/Reducing/Design Strategies.md

 This design strategy can go without saying.
 Reuse rather than new construction can save up to 80% of embodied carbon emissions.
 Identify opportunities to avoid new construction.
 The [CARE Tool](https://www.caretool.org) can be used to justify the use of retrofitting existing buildings.

 ## Low Carbon Systems
 By not choosing a structural system that inherently has high embodied carbon, there is much greater potential to realize reduction.
-By clearly defining the [project goals]([[Engaging the Design Team]]) to include embodied carbon, it can be justified to select lower carbon structural systems.
+By clearly defining the project goals to include embodied carbon (see [[Engaging the Design Team]]), it can be justified to select lower carbon structural systems.
 One effective strategy is to set embodied carbon targets either at the material, component, or whole-system level.
 These carbon targets can be either an absolute limit (e.g., $<400 kgCO_2 e/m^2$ for the structural system), or a reduction from a baseline (e.g., < 20% less than a typical structural system for this building typology).

 One way to evaluate different structural systems is to design a typical bay and perform a simple embodied carbon assessment.
 More advanced workflows can include developing parametric analyses that can optimize system selection for a given site and set of design constraints.
 ## Design Efficiently
 Once the structural system is chosen, the next best design strategy is to design efficiently.
 Typically, the simplest and lightest structure has the lowest embodied carbon.
 Try to avoid "structural gymnastics" and convey the importance of simple load paths to the rest of the design team.
 Lower cost configurations (i.e., material efficient spans) are typically low embodied carbon too.

 Designing efficiently is synonymous with good structural engineering.
 Consider maximizing structural depths of members to take advantage of what we know of structural mechanics.
-But, be aware of the other impacts that might be associated with increasing floor depth.
+But be aware of the other impacts that might be associated with increasing floor depth.
 For example, increasing member depth may reduce the embodied carbon of the beams, but will increase the embodied carbon of the columns as well as the building envelope.
 Considering the unintended consequences is important when evaluating any design strategy.

 Ensure that all structural components are fully utilized by optimizing the structural design.
-Yet, this optimization needs to be balanced with standardization to reduce construction waste.
+This optimization needs to be balanced with standardization to reduce construction waste.

 Consider using the right material for the given context.
 If lower grade materials can be used (i.e., concrete), then use those lower grade materials.
 Don't over-design.